Tarek Momen achieves his childhood dream

 Finalist Paul Coll’s road to the championship match was brutal, yet he endured – becoming the first man from New Zealand to reach the World Championship Final in 33-years.
 Ross Norman last achieved the feat in 1986, when he accomplished the impossible: Upsetting Jahangir Khan, snapping the Pakistani great’s ridiculous 555-match win-streak.
 Make no mistake.
 Ross Norman will not be the only Kiwi to lift this trophy.
 “Superman” continues to leap tall buildings in a single bound.

 A special thanks to the Qatar Squash Federation, the PSA World Tour, and every single fan and athlete for a top-shelf week of World Championship Squash in Doha.
 My gratitude as well to Steve Cubbins and Nathan Clarke for their eye-popping photography, and to Fram Gommendy for her gentle guidance and expertise.
 Follow Steve and Fram year-round at SquashSite.
+Additionally, thanks to Frank Keller and Samir Saad for their tireless work filming and producing the UCOM highlight video featured below.

 2019 World Championship Final